Madge Kennedy: Radio and television

 As a guest on the Red Davis series (1934) over NBC Radio and WJZ (WABC-AM) network, Kennedy worked with Burgess Meredith who had the title role.
-She was written into the full script by the program's creator, Elaine Sterne Carrington.
+She was written into the full script by Elaine Sterne Carrington, the program's creator.

 Kennedy was prolific in terms of her television appearances beginning with an episode of the Schlitz Playhouse of Stars (1954).
 Her additional performances in television series are Studio 57 (1954), General Electric Theater (1954), Science Fiction Theater (1955), The Life and Legend of Wyatt Earp (1960), The Best of the Post (1961), Alfred Hitchcock Presents (1956–1961), The Alfred Hitchcock Hour (1962), The Twilight Zone (1963), and CBS Playhouse (1967).
-She also had a semi-recurring role as Theodore Cleaver's Aunt Martha on the hit family sitcom Leave it to Beaver (1957–63).
+She also had a semi-recurring role as Theodore Cleaver's Aunt Martha on the hit family sitcom Leave It to Beaver (1957–63).
 She played June Cleaver's aunt and the Beaver's great-aunt.
 Ms. Kennedy also appeared as Mimi (the wife of Albert, Felix's grandfather played by Tony Randall) in The Odd Couple (1972).